 One of the most difficult challenges faced by anyone on a journey to lose a significant amount of weight is the dreaded “metabolic adaptation” (a fancy way of saying that your metabolism slows down and eventually the weight stops coming off).
+The trick?
+Calorie Cycling.

-Cutting calories even further is often the knee-jerk reaction, but there’s a better way, and it involves re-training and fooling your metabolism so that it doesn’t know quite what to expect from day to day.
-Calorie Cycling is the golden ticket to boosting a slow metabolism, and breaking a weight loss plateau!
+Cutting calories even further is often the knee-jerk reaction, but there’s a better way, and it involves re-training and fooling your metabolism so that it doesn’t know quite what to expect from day-to-day.
+Calorie cycling is the golden ticket to boosting a slow metabolism, and breaking a weight loss plateau!

 What is Calorie Cycling?